 Doctor of Chiropractic

 Dr. Halterman has published in peer reviewed medical journals, has written for professional trade papers, and has presented to various audiences on multiple topics.
 She has extensive background in the area of musculoskeletal, herbal and nutritional therapies, patient communications and medical/legal issues.
-She graduated from Southern Illinois University with a bachelors in physiology, Logan College of Chiropractic in 1982, South Texas College of Law in 1993 and Texas A&M School of Rural Public Health (2006) and Texas A&M Corpus Christi (2015).
+She graduated from Southern Illinois University with a bachelors in physiology, and has degrees from Logan College of Chiropractic (1982), South Texas College of Law (1993), Texas A&M School of Rural Public Health (2006) and Texas A&M Corpus Christi (2015).

 Dr. Halterman has been involved in the community since arriving in the Brazos Valley, helping support and serve many worthwhile causes such as the Brazos Valley Symphony, Arts Council of Brazos Valley, Brazos Valley Foodbank, American Heart Society, KAMU Public Television and Radio, Hospice Brazos Valley, Aggieland Animal Shelter and many more.

 Her hobbies are yoga (and is a 200 RTY substitute teacher at College Station Yoga ), sprint triathlons, surfing, book club, snow skiing, recycling, and getting degrees.
 She and her husband, Russell Cox (an oncology nurse at the Cancer Clinic in Bryan) and her two daughters, Aine and Eva, enjoy life in the Brazos Valley and are members at Grace Bible Church - Southwood.

 Craig Raschke, DC